Welcome to Beyond Hogwarts!

 NEW TITLE INFO UPDATE!
 (May 5, 2007)

-The alternate title for foreign language translators is "Harry Potter and the Relics of ".
-This would lead us to believe that the ly Hallows are things, and not places or people.
-Is this now conclusive proof that the ly Hallows are the Horcruxes that Harry must find and destroy?
+The alternate title for foreign language translators is “Harry Potter and the Relics of Death”.
+This would lead us to believe that the Deathly Hallows are things, and not places or people.
+Is this now conclusive proof that the Deathly Hallows are the Horcruxes that Harry must find and destroy?